2020 Taizé Services at Fourth Church

 Friday, October 23

-The Taizé (pronounced “Tezzay”) service at Fourth Church provides an opportunity to gather in a contemplative, prayerful setting at the end of a busy week.
+Taizé (pronounced “Tezzay”) services at Fourth Church provide an opportunity to gather in a contemplative, prayerful setting at the end of a busy week.
 Candles; easy-to-learn songs from various countries, traditions, and languages; and a period of silence all contribute to a time to reflect and to open oneself to God.

 Using meditative singing and silence as a method of prayer, the service draws on the style used by an ecumenical community in Taizé, France, a community committed to promoting and praying for reconciliation, peace, unity, and healing throughout the world.